2008 Pennsylvania elections: Attorney General

 The primaries for Attorney General were held on April 22.
-This election marks the last time a Republican has been elected Attorney General of Pennsylvania.
+This election marked the last time a Republican was elected Attorney General of Pennsylvania until 2024.
 Incumbent Tom Corbett ran as the unopposed Republican candidate.
 Democratic candidate John Morganelli also ran unopposed.
 Former 2006 gubernatorial candidate Marakay Rogers as the Libertarian candidate.
 Tom Corbett was announced as the winner of the election on November 4.

 Auditor General

 Pennsylvania's election for Auditor General was held on November 8.
 Incumbent Auditor General Jack Wagner ran unopposed as the Democratic nominee.
 Manufacturing and construction executive Chet Beiler also ran unopposed as the Republican nominee after opponent Chris Walsh withdrew due to problems with nomination petitions.